 Where a student requires administration of intranasal midazolam as an emergency first aid medication this must be documented in an INM medication agreement (Word 151KB).

-The parent or guardian must complete a medical consent form (Word 90KB) for students participating in swimming and aquatics activities.
+The parent or guardian must complete a water safety consent form (PDF 81KB) for students participating in swimming and aquatics activities.
 This form will be shown to school staff, swimming instructors and emergency services personnel responsible for student safety at swimming and aquatics activities.

 No student can participate in water safety programs without completing the form.